The Adamson House:

 The rooms were filled with the furniture, appliances, and light features from the time it was built.
 I believe our guide said that only one chair had been refurbished.
 The other chairs and couches all had the original fabric.

 The paint and wall features made it seem dark in inside.
 Visualizing that if it was my house, I would definitely lighten it up with some fresh paint, maybe a soft sea foam green, pastel blue?
 However, for its day, I am sure it was a beautiful home.

-The kitchen was super interesting with its old time appliances and items that took you back in time.
+The kitchen was super interesting with its old-time appliances and items that took you back to that period.
 I poked my head into the dishwasher which was state of the art in its time, but it just looked like an oversized washing machine basin to me.

 The tour wasn’t short as we went through quite a few rooms including bedrooms, living rooms, and even the master bedroom.
 We also got to see the bathrooms where quite a few were decked out in that amazing locally made Malibu Tile.